tommite/jsmaa/README.txt

 License
 =======
-JSMAA is (c) 2009-2010 Tommi Tervonen, (c) 2011 Tommi Tervonen and Gert van Valkenhoef, (c) 2012 Tommi Tervonen, Gert van Valkenhoef and Joel Kuiper, and licensed under GPL(3).
+JSMAA is (c) 2009-2010 Tommi Tervonen, (c) 2011 Tommi Tervonen and Gert van Valkenhoef, (c) 2012 Tommi Tervonen, Gert van Valkenhoef, Joel Kuiper and Daan Reid, and licensed under GPL(3).
 See LICENSE.txt for more details.
 Icons are taken from Eclipse, and are (c) Eclipse foundations and of their corresponding authors.

 Contact
 =======